akgooljar0709/TD_Client_Server/README.md

 To run the script on server side:

 ### To run the application
-1. Run the sever.py on the server
+- Run the server.py on the server
-2. Enter the port you want to use(eg: 5005)
+- Enter the port you want to use(eg: 4500)
-3. Then run client.py on the client
+- Then run client.py on the client
-4. Enter the same ip address display on the server
+- Enter the same ip address display on the server
-5. Both the server and the client will be able to communicate
+- Both the server and the client will be able to communicate
-6. The client will need to insert the name of the image he wants to download(eg: img.jpg) &nbsp;
+- The client will need to type the name of the image he wants to download(eg: img.jpg) &nbsp;

 ## Communication protocole used
 - TCP

 TCP stands for Transmission Control Protocol a communications standard that enables application programs and computing devices to exchange messages over a network.

 It is designed to send packets across the internet and ensure the successful delivery of data and messages over networks.

 ## client . py Script